FX-88/dotfiles/README.md

 In order to make the .sh executable you need to make this command :

+## For the complete install script
+'''bash
-'chmod +x ~/dotfiles/install.sh'
+chmod +x ~/dotfiles/install.sh
+'''

+## For ONLY the graphic intercaces
+'''bash
-'chmod +x ~/dotfiles/graphic.sh'
+chmod +x ~/dotfiles/graphic.sh
+'''

+# For ONLY ULauncher
+'''bash
-'chmod +x ~/dotfiles/ulauncher.sh'
+chmod +x ~/dotfiles/ulauncher.sh
+'''

 ## Remember, if you add ulauncher, also add it on the exec.conf file to start it everytime